Table of Contents

 - Easy setup with YAML configuration

-These tools are essential for Full-Stack Web Development, where both frontend and backend must be integrated and deployed smoothly.
+These tools are essential for full-stack web development, where the frontend and backend must be integrated and deployed seamlessly.

 5. Authentication & Security Tools

-Security is critical in any backend system.
-Protecting user data, encrypting communication, and preventing unauthorized access should be a top priority.
+Security is essential in any backend system.
+Protecting user data, encrypting communication, and preventing unauthorized access should be top priorities.

 JWT (JSON Web Tokens)